axoflow/axosyslog-core-docs/content/chapter-destinations/google-pubsub/_index.md

 <!-- FIXME Do we need more details about how to set up the Google side? -->

-To configure {{% param "product_name" %}}, you'll need the username, password, the name of your organization, and the name of the OpenObserve stream where you want to send your data.
+To configure {{% param "product_name" %}}, you'll need the name of the project and the topic where you want to send your data.

 Minimal configuration: